 - Swallowed eggs first hatch in the intestine.

-- The larvae then move through the bloodstream to the lungs.
+- The larvae then move through your bloodstream to

-- After maturing, the roundworms leave the lungs and return to the stomach and small intestine.
+- After maturing, the roundworms leave your lungs and

 Who Is at Risk for Ascariasis?

 The roundworm is found worldwide, but it’s more frequently